GeorgeWu1204/EOY-Project-Group10/README.md

 :star: This repository is the Mars Rover project, which is the 2nd Year end-of-year project for Imperial College London EIE department.
 It is produced as the Engineering Design Project (ELEC50008).

-This Project scores 78.85% overall and is awarded blahblah
+This Project scores 78.85% overall and is awarded for runnners up of second year group project

 ## Overview
 The Project was divided into 7 modules and was built separately.
 The detailed code for each module is placed within the folder starting with "0x-".